It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 We’re well-connected to key trading markets, and linked to global and regional value chains through an extensive network of Free Trade Agreements, Closer Economic Partnerships and Economic Cooperation Agreements around the world.
 This network creates significant opportunities for enhanced trade and investment flows between New Zealand and our trading partners.

 Wellington's business community is interconnected with business leaders, investors, partners and government meaning your business has the best possible backing and support system.
-Organisations such as the WREDA Business Growth and Innovation Team and the Wellington Employer's Chamber of Commerce are dedicated to helping business expand and grow.
+Organisations such as the WREDA Business Growth and Innovation Team and the Wellington Employer's Chamber of Commerce are dedicated to helping you relocate and grow your business.